kjanjua26/CHIPathy/README.md

 Diabetic Retinopathy Detection using PatchCNN Networks.

-## CHIPathyDB - The Largest Retinopathy Detection Detection
+## CHIPathyDB - The Retinopathy Detection Database

 ### Steps to Re-produce the Train/Test Dataset
 > Since the available data is highly limited and contains segmentation masks, we convert those to bounding boxes for detection and localization.